It can take from 3-12 months to complete detoxification of the body, followed by regular detoxification to maintain energy and prevent inflammation.

 How is methylation diagnosed?
 We currently use a Q-type cell collection (cheek swab) or a blood stain test to collect DNA.
 These tests can help identify certain genetic predispositions that can lead to methylation disorders, transulfurization, oxidative stress, cholesterol metabolism, estrogen metabolism, and neurotransmitter processing.

 Is there a difference between methylfolate and L-methylfolate?

 Methylfolate is known by different names: Methylfolate, 5-MHTF and MTHF.
-Read also : How to Stay Fit and Beautifully Healthy.
+This may interest you : How to Stop Swallowing Saliva.
 And comes in two isomers, the “L” or “6S” isomer is the active form, and is also known as Levomefolate, L-5-MTHF, L-methylfolate and L-5-methyltetrahydrofolate and (6S) -5-methyltetrahydrofolate and ( 6S) -5-MTHF.

 Is L-methylfolate necessary?
 It is needed to create healthy cells, especially red blood cells.
 Folic acid additives can be in various forms (such as L-methylfolate, levomefolate, methyltetrahydrofolate).
 They are used to treat or prevent low folate levels.
 Low folate levels can lead to certain types of anemia.